dietmarkuehl/P3552-task/lazy.md

 # Proposed Wording

-**TODO**: the intent is to have all relevant wording in place by the time the paper needs to be submitted on 2025-01-13 and remove/augment it according to the outcome of discussions in SG1 and/or LEWG.
+The intent is to have all relevant wording in place before the Hagenberg meeting.

+Based on the discussion the wording would get
 Entities to describe:
 - `inline_scheduler`
 - `any_scheduler`
 - `lazy`
+- any internally used tool
 - <code><i>allocator_of_t<i></code> exposition-only?
 - <code><i>scheduler_of_t<i></code> exposition-only?
 - <code><i>stop_source_of_t<i></code> exposition-only?